hitesh-star/GeminiClone/README.md

 # 🤖 Gemini Clone - Generative AI App (ReactJS)

 A **Generative AI application** built with **React JS** using the **Gemini API**.
-This project is inspired by **Google Gemini** and works like ChatGPT, where users can interact with an AI assistant and get intelligent responses.
+This project is inspired by **Google Gemini** and works like it, where users can interact with an AI assistant and get intelligent responses.

-You can use this project as a **college project, portfolio project, or personal learning project**.
-Deploy it easily on **Vercel** or **Netlify** and share it in your resume or LinkedIn profile.

 ---